NASCAR STREET CLOSURES

 Valeria sorting donations at a Cradles to Crayons volunteering event.

-Creating a healthcare workforce that mirrors the diversity of Chicago’s communities is core to the mission of Lurie Children’s Mentorship and Workforce Development program.
+Creating a healthcare workforce that mirrors Chicago’s communities is essential to the mission of Lurie Children’s Mentorship and Workforce Development program.
 While at university, Valeria developed friendships with people from many different parts of the world.
 “We're the future of the medical field.
 It's going to make a huge impact.
 When children see doctors or nurses with their skin tone, it's inspiring to them – it’s inspiring even to me now,” she tells us.